-Wind from the Sea, just recently donated to the National Gallery in Washington, D.C., is another work by Wyeth inspired by the Olson house.
-He painted it in 1947 before Christina’s World, offering us a view of the legendary field.
+Wind from the Sea, donated to the National Gallery in 2009 in Washington, D.C., is another work by Wyeth inspired by the Olson house.
+He painted it in 1947 before Christina’s World, offering us a view of the legendary field adjacent to the home.

 D. The Museum of Modern Art.
 In my own experience, people are often surprised when they learn of the painting’s present location.
 Christina’s World was purchased by the New York museum in 1949, just as Jackson Pollock and other Abstract Expressionists were gaining popularity in art circles.
 Actually, Wyeth was an admirer of Pollock as well as non-objective painters such as Willem de Kooning and Franz Kline.

 How did you do?
-I hope to offer additional art appreciation quizzes in the near future!
 If you would like to discover more about Andrew Wyeth, here are some excellent resources that often include in-depth interviews with the artist and reproductions of many of his works of art.
 They are all available on amazon.com (at incredible discounts) and you can most likely borrow most of them from your local library.

-Note: All of Andrew Wyeth’s quotes cited above are from Two Worlds of Andrew Wyeth; the quote of Betsy James Wyeth can be found in The Art of Andrew Wyeth.
+Note: Andrew Wyeth’s quotes about Christina’s World cited above are from Two Worlds of Andrew Wyeth; his account of Siri Erickson is from Andrew Wyeth: Autobiography.
+The quote of Betsy James Wyeth can be found in The Art of Andrew Wyeth.